-The immediate and intermediate holding companies of the Company are Dihoma Sendirian Berhad and Diethelm Holdings (Asia) Sendirian Berhad respectively, both of which are incorporated in Malaysia.
+The immediate and intermediate holding companies of the Company are DKSH Resources (Malaysia) Sdn.
+Bhd. (formerly known as Dihoma Sendirian Berhad) and Diethelm Holdings (Asia) Sendirian Berhad respectively, both of which are incorporated in Malaysia.

 The Company is a public limited company, incorporated and domiciled in Malaysia, and listed on the Main Board of the Bursa Malaysia Securities Berhad.